6.3.1 Authoritarian Systems of Government

 Authoritarian systems of government prevent people from choosing who rules them, but there can be a Utilitarian justification

 An authoritarian system, for the purposes of this book, is defined as one in which governance is carried out by public servants appointed by, and working for, a central authority.
-There are several such scenarios, as described in the following sub-sections:
+Max Weber’s classification of “pure types of authority”, in paragraphs 7-10 in his lecture Politics as a Vocation, uses the terms “legal”, “traditional”, and “charismatic” to classify possible foundations for authoritarian legitimacy.
+These result in different styles of government, as described further in the following sub-sections:

-● Some totalitarian one-party States (6.3.1.2) are governed in accordance with an ideology.
-Communism, Confucianism, theocracy, and fascism are ideologies that have been used to justify a one party state.
+● Some totalitarian one-party States have created a form of “legal authority” based on a tightly-controlled bureaucracy (6.3.1.2).
+Communism, Confucianism, theocracy, and fascism are ideologies that have been used to justify setting up such systems.

-● Dictators acquire power by force (6.3.1.3), often to exploit a country’s resources, as has repeatedly been the case in Africa.
-They might justify the seizure of power on the basis of offering better government.
+● Dictators acquire power by force with what Weber called “charismatic authority” (6.3.1.3), on the basis of offering better government.
+In practice they often do so to exploit a country’s resources, as has repeatedly been the case in Africa.
 There is no established mechanism for the peaceful handover of power to a successor.

-● Direct government by a hereditary monarch is now rare (6.3.1.4), but Saudi Arabia might be regarded as a recent example.
-Hereditary monarchs might be accepted on the grounds of tradition, but they need to govern well to stay in power.
-A constitutional monarchy doesn’t govern, and it fulfils a different role.
+● Direct government by a hereditary monarch has “traditional authority” (6.3.1.4).
+It is now rare, but Saudi Arabia might be regarded as a recent example.
+They need to govern well to stay in power.
+(A constitutional monarchy doesn’t govern, and it fulfils a different role.)

 Authoritarian governments have a mixed record: